quat1024/garden/garden/now/index.md

 Yet another netizen's "now" page which will fall out-of-date within two weeks.

+## Aug 8, 2025

+Project Sanity continues apace although I should have picked a better name for it.
+I fought a war against refmaps and won, so it compiled its first production-ready mods.
+Maybe I'll even be able to release a few of this new generation of my mods, sooner rather than later.

+[Installed Linux Mint](/linux) on my laptop in preparation for the upcoming Windows 10 decommissioning.
+I think it's pretty great, surprised I didn't do this sooner.
+Everything feels faster.

+Playing some mostly-vanilla Minecraft to unwind.
+It's been a long time since I just *played Minecraft* and enjoyed it for what it is.
+I feel a bit inspired again!

+Scheduled for classes.
+Mostly non-CS electives this time.
+Feeling somewhat mentally well, for once, although the situation at home isn't much better.

 ## Jul 19, 2025

 Putting modded MC projects on hold for now due to... a family situation unfolding at home.